springernature/frontend-toolkits/toolkits/global/packages/global-forms/README.md

 # Global Forms

 **IMPORTANT:** _This is a **release candidate** representing an ambitious reworking of the global-forms component, including design tokens integration, at a component level, for the first time.
 It is expected to need some additional work before a full release can be made.
 Tokens are generated to the `scss/00-tokens` folder and cannot be edited directly.
 If you need to temporarily add or override variables, please do this in a `10-settings` folder, one level down.
-These will be assessed for "hoisting" to the tokens layer later._
+The Elements Design System team will assess these changes for making these variables tokens later._

-This component comprises a number of form fields and related templates.
-It is designed to make constructing any variety of HTML form a relatively straightforward process.
+This component includes a number of form fields and related templates.
+It is designed to make it as simple as possible to create an HTML form.

-The component does not ship with any JavaScript.
+The component does not include any JavaScript.
 States (such as an invalid/error state) are defined at a data level.
-Implementations using client-side processing/validation may benefit from compiling the form’s (handlebars) template in the browser.
+If you're using client-side processing, you might benefit from compiling the form’s handlebars template in the browser.

 ## Usage